-When your run completes successfully, the solution is displayed in one or several tables.
+When your run completes successfully, the solution is displayed in one or several tables in the Results tab.
 The result tables are automatically displayed in alphabetic order.
 Note that the result tables are not editable but can be filtered.
 See Table search and filtering.

 For multi-objective models formulated with the Modeling Assistant, the solution table also displays the slider weights and scale factors that were set in the model.
 The combined objective is the sum of all the objective values (positive additions for minimize objectives and negative for maximize objectives) multiplied by the scale factor (1 by default) and the weight factor.
 The weight factor is 2 to the power of the slider weight minus 1.
 For example, a slider weight of 5, the weight factor is 25-1= 24= 16.

 In the Solution view, you can also find information about the run status (processed, stopped, or failed) and download run logs.

 When you create a new Decision Optimization model, a scenario is automatically created along with the model.
 A scenario contains data sets, a model, and a solution.

 - Make sure a specific model works with a variety of data